torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

   https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/

-If not the case, then drop an email to the BPF maintainers with the netdev kernel mailing list in Cc and ask for the fix to be queued up:
+If analt the case, then drop an email to the BPF maintainers with the netdev kernel mailing list in Cc and ask for the fix to be queued up:

   netdev@vger.kernel.org